shubham-gangpuri/Android-Interview-Questions/README.md

 ```
 1. Difference between MVVM / MVP / MVI (Drawbacks)
 2. What are all layers in MVVM?
-3. What are the solid principles (Examples in your android code)
+3. What are solid principles (Examples in your android code)?
-4. Test-cases for each MVVM layers (Examples)
+4. Test-cases for each MVVM layers (Examples).
 ```

 ## 3rd Party Libraries :